Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 for spares and accessories, whilst in the original design, a limited set of tools was

 ordered alphabet by removing the plastic ring.
 The ring is held in place by

 means of a small piece of feathering steel at the left.

-On the original CX-52, the letter ring consisted of separate letter-inserts
+On the original CX-52, the letter ring consists of separate letter-inserts

 - Print wheel retaining clip

-By pulling the print wheel knob at the left side
+By pulling out the print wheel knob at the left side

 blocked by a retaining lever mounted below it.
 In order to adjust the